-Election 2016 has proven to be toxic and entertaining -- a lot like an episode of Jersey Shore, punctuated by character attacks, blatant lying, excitable wiggling, and mysterious sniffing -- but the circus is almost over.
+Election 2016 has been toxic and entertaining -- a lot like an episode of Jersey Shore, punctuated by character attacks, blatant lying, and mysterious sniffing.
+But the circus is over.
 Hillary Clinton and Donald Trump debated for the final time last night.
-Below, with the November 8 Election Day fast-approaching, we put together a quick guide detailing what happened during the candidates' face-offs, and how to rewatch them.
+Below, with Election Day fast-approaching, we put together a brief guide detailing what happened during the candidates' face-offs, and how you can rewatch them.

 Held October 4, at Longwood University, in Farmville, Virginia.
 CBS News correspondent Elaine Quijano moderated.